CGTGPY3G1/AGP-Group-Project/README.md

 # AGP-Group-Project
 Project submission for Part 2 of the Advanced Games Programming module at the University of the West of Scotland.
+Requires visual Studio 2017.
+All dependancies are included and pre-built though the solution may have to be retargeted (depending on your windows version).
 # Features
 Integrated Physics Engine (using Bullet Physics)
 Frustum Culling